 - Parchment paper

-- Heat the butter and honey in a microwave-safe bowl until it starts to boil.
+- Heat the butter and honey in a microwave-safe bowl until melted.
 This can also be done in a small pan over medium-low heat.

-- Drop ¾ teaspoons of the batter 3-4 inches apart onto a parchment paper lined cookie sheet and bake until the cookies are flat and golden (about 6-8 minutes).
+- Drop 1 teaspoon balls of the batter onto a parchment paper-lined cookie sheet (3-4 inches apart).
+Bake until the cookies are flat and golden (about 6-9 minutes).